saladchalice/Power-Outages-Predicting-Severity-and-Evaluating-Causes/README.md

 # Power-Outages-Regional-Analysis-and-Predictions
-This is a project for Data Science 80 at the University of California, San Diego.
+This was undertaken as a project for Data Science 80 at the University of California, San Diego.